 - Genuine Leather -- Protects all magnetic stripes and EMV chips from wear and tear.
 Made with the Finest Grade Soft, Smooth Embossed Pebble Leather

 - 12 RFID LOCK Credit Card Slots, Each can fit 2 or more cards, Big currency pocket.
-Convenient feature for those who travel.
+A convenient feature for those who travel.
 10 Year Warranty!